Should I See A CBT Therapist?

 What is talk therapy?

 You may have heard of "talk therapy" in conversations regarding therapy in your daily life.
-Talk therapy is another term for the type of counseling that involves verbally discussing your symptoms, emotions, and thoughts with a licensed counselor or mental health professional.
-Often, it's a synonym for cognitive-behavioral therapy, referred to as CBT.
-Although talk therapy involves talking, many sessions can also involve other forms of therapeutic approach, such as learning, activities, creating art, discussing behavior patterns, or receiving advice.
+Talk therapy is another term for the type of counseling that involves verbally discussing your symptoms, emotions, and thoughts with a therapist or mental health professional.
+Often, it's a synonym for CBT.
+Although talk therapy involves talking, a therapist can also use other forms of therapeutic approach, such as learning, activities, creating art, discussing behavior patterns, or receiving advice.

 How does cognitive-behavioral therapy (CBT) work?